braydenanderson2014/C-Arduino-Libraries/README.md

 ## Contributing
 Contributions to SDList are welcome.
 Please adhere to the provided coding standards and include unit tests with your pull requests.

-# LinkedList for Arduino -> BasicLinkedList
+# LinkedList Class
+* Published as BasicLinkedList on PlatformIO
 A simple, templated linked list implementation for Arduino projects.
 This class allows you to create and manage a linked list of any data type.

 ## Features